On spectra and affine strict polynomial functors: Formality and --affine algebraification

 defines the functor ${\bf a}:{\cal F}\ra {\cal P}_d$ which we call the (right) algebraification.
-Then it is easy to see that ${\bf a}$ is right adjoint to ${\bf f}$.
-This adjunction is among those considered by Kuhn in [Ku2] who has shown that it forms a part of recollement diagram of abelian categories.
-Our goal is to factorize this adjunction through ${\cal DP}_d^{af_{\infty}} $.
-Let $X$ be a projective resolution of $\Gamma^d(I^*\ot I)$ in the category ${\cal P}^d_f$.
-We consider the category $\Gamma^d{\cal V}_X$ whose objects are finite $\ka$--vector spaces and
+Then it is easy to see that ${\bf a}$ is right adjoint to the forgetful functor ${\bf f}:{\cal P}_d\ra {\cal F}$ (in fact, this adjunction is among those considered by Kuhn in [Ku2]).
+Next, since ${\bf f}$ is an exact functor between abelian categories, it extends degreewise to a functor between unbounded derived categories

+which we shall denote by the same letter, though, formally it is the derived functor of ${\bf f}$.
+We shall abuse notation in such a manner in several further places in the article, where functors between abelian categories thanks to exactness simply factorize to derived category.
+On the other hand ${\bf a}$ is a left exact functor between abelian categories, hence it gives rise to a derived functor